 Best for: Urban indie pop, coffee-brand collabs

 Write a bilingual code-switch indie-pop lyric.
 Theme: ordering coffee, deciding to quit your job.
-Switch rule: Mandarin base, with English loanwords for nouns (latte, deadline, schedule, plan).
+Switch rule: Mandarin base in characters, with English loanwords for nouns (latte, deadline, schedule, plan).
 Mood: urban-reflective.
 16 lines.
-Provide pinyin for Mandarin clauses.
+Add pinyin under each Mandarin line.

 4. Business-life white-collar